Expressions of Interest for the 2023 City of Yarra Exhibition Program are now closed. Thank you for your interest.

 Note: If the exhibition program must close due to public health directions, exhibitions that are impacted may be rescheduled at staff discretion.

-- All works must be ready to hang or display with hanging mechanisms or object mounts as appropriate for installation, by the install date.
+- All works must be ready to hang or display with hanging mechanisms or object mounts as appropriate, by the install date.

 - Exhibitors are responsible for the cost of transportation to and from the gallery including the install and deinstall of their artwork.